hsf-training/hsf-training-cmake-webpage/_episodes/05-variables.md

 ---
-title: "Variables explained"
+title: Variables explained
 teaching: 10
 exercises: 10
 questions:
-- "How do variables work?"
+- How do variables work?
 objectives:
+- Learn about local variables.
+- Understand that cached variables persist across runs.
-- "Know how to use variables"
+- Know how to glob, and why you might not do it.
 keypoints:
-- "Work with variables in CMake"
+- Local variables work in this directory or below.
+- Cached variables are stored between runs.
+- You can access environment variables, properties, and more.
+- You can glob to collect files from disk, but it might not always be a good idea.
 ---